Shidacea/Shipectral/README.md

 ### Building

-Note that this current version does only run on Windows 64bit and Ubuntu.
+Note that this current version is only guaranteed to run on Windows 64bit and Ubuntu.
 You need to run `rake` in either a terminal (Ubuntu) or the 64bit Visual Studio Command Prompt (Windows).